Jie of Xia: Family

 King Jie had a wife named Mo Xi (妺喜) who was blamed for the fall of the Xia dynasty, but he later abandoned her for the King of Minshan's daughters Wan and Yan whom Jie renamed Zhao and Hua.
 King Jie had no known children with his wives.
 It is alleged that Chunwei, the possible ancestor of the Xiongnu ruling elite, was his son.

+Historicity

+Due to a lack of direct, testable, archaeological evidence for the Xia dynasty's existence, its historicity, and by extension Jie's, are disputed, especially by western scholars.
+While the Erlitou culture has been argued to be a site for the Xia dynasty, it was seemingly not literate, with no writing uncovered, and thus no contemporary narratives can be connected to Jie, unlike Di Xin.
+Records of the Xia dynasty begin to appear during the Zhou dynasty and are not mentioned on Oracle bones dated to the Late Shang.